Ma-Pe-Ma/Shutter-Controller/ReadMe.md

 If I would start the project now I would develop it for a different platform.
 It's not planned to restructure this project as it does its job.

 ## Backlog
-* make hard-coded properties (certificate, passwords, url) configurable
+* Make hard-coded properties (certificate, passwords, url) configurable